Table of Contents

 The next major difference is how and when you make withdrawals.
 Traditional and Roth IRAs list age 59½ as the minimum age requirement for penalty-free withdrawals.
 You can also make qualified distributions on your earnings penalty-free and tax free at this age as long as your Roth IRA has been open for at least five years.

-However, traditional IRAs require account holders to make minimum required distributions once they reach age 72.
+However, traditional IRAs require account holders to make minimum required distributions once they reach age 73 (up from 72 in 2024).
 Otherwise, they face stiff tax penalties.

 Roth IRAs do not have required minimum distributions.
 You can read more about these two plans in the article: Comparing Roth IRA vs. Traditional IRA.